turutupa/data-structures/rust/README.md

 ## Doubly Linked Deque

-Upon my failed attempt in implementing a LRU (see down below) I followed [this tutorial](https://rust-unofficial.github.io/too-many-lists/fourth.html) to learn how to create a doubly linked list which is used in a LRU.
+Upon my failed attempt in implementing a LRU (see down below) I followed [this tutorial](https://rust-unofficial.github.io/too-many-lists/fourth.html) to learn how to create a doubly linked deque which is used in a LRU.
 The main problem, no surprise, were the many borrow errors.

 The solution.
 This doubly linked deque uses Rc (Reference Counting)
 - allows multiple ownership of data